 Want to learn more about how much you could earn as a UX designer?
 Check out this comprehensive UX designer salary guide.

-If you only remember one thing from this blog post, make it this: when it comes to UX bootcamps, you get out what you put in.
+If you only remember one thing from this article, make it this: when it comes to UX design bootcamps, you get out what you put in.
 No matter which bootcamp you eventually choose, you’ll have to push yourself to ensure you get as much out of the program as possible.

 Keen to learn more?
 Check out our blog post that takes you through everything you need to know about becoming a certified UX designer.